Snake oil: History

 In 18th-century Europe, especially in Britain, viper oil had been commonly recommended for many afflictions, including the ones for which oil from the rattlesnake (pit viper), a type of viper native to America, was subsequently favored to treat rheumatism and skin diseases.
 Though there are accounts of oil obtained from the fat of various vipers in the Western world, the claims of its effectiveness as a medicine have never been thoroughly examined, and its efficacy is unknown.
-It is also likely that much of the snake oil sold by Western entrepreneurs was illegitimate, and did not contain ingredients derived from any kind of snake.
+It is also likely that much of the snake oil sold by Western entrepreneurs was illegitimate and did not contain ingredients derived from any kind of snake.
 Snake oil in the United Kingdom and the United States probably contained modified mineral oil.
 William Rockefeller Sr., the father of John D. Rockefeller, peddled literal snake oil.

+At the turn of the 20th century, after the American Civil War, patent medicine shows began traveling around America.
+Medicine shows combined a performance, advertisement, and store, all selling their own snake oils.
+Patent medicine shows had upwards of 20 performers, often including black musicians, a doctor, comic sketches, advertisements for their wares (which often included narcotics or alcohol), and musical performances performed by black musicians, sometimes done in blackface.
+These medicine shows leaned on and evoked knowledge and iconography from many cultures, including medieval Europeans, Native American, African American, and Southern American cultures in order to persuade and delight audiences with their shows and products.
+In 20th-century America, snake oil became a common media trope, led in part by the 1915 case regarding Stanley's Snake Oil, created by Clark Stanley, who was found guilty of misbranding the solution he was selling, as well as falsely representing it as a cure for many maladies, such as sciatica, sore throat, and aches and pains.